kaesler/tse/README.md

-Eexperments consuming a Twitter stream.
+Experiments consuming a Twitter stream.